The Department of Journalism prepares students to produce journalism in a digital and ever-changing world.

 TCU 360 is the digital-first nerve center of TCU Student Media, available online via computer, smartphone and tablet.
 All students involved with campus news coverage are part of the TCU 360 staff.
 Student leaders decide what stories to cover and publish, with the assistance and advice of faculty mentors.
 Students also produce:

-- TCU News Now and TCU Sports Now, the campus broadcast news operations that produce newscasts and sportscasts from our $1.5 million digital studio.
+- TCU News Now, the campus broadcast news operations that produce newscasts from our state-of-the-art digital newsroom.

 - Image, our national award-winning, long-form journalism magazine that covers the TCU community.

-- PolitiFrog is our newest student news organization, which focuses on politics from a Millennial perspective and in innovative digital ways at politifrog.com and through social media.
+- PolitiFrog, which focuses on politics from a Gen Z perspective in innovative digital ways.

 JUST FOR YOU